 Ours is a community outreach ministry, which provides palliative (comfort) care for those beyond curative or aggressive treatment.
 The resident maintains control and is assisted through this time of transition.
 We are there to support, so as to decrease the stress and anxiety of the residents and their families.

 Crossroads House is a short-term program, normally three months or less.
 If a remission in the terminal nature of the disease should occur, the resident will be re-evaluated as to their need for continued comfort care at Crossroads House.
 At that time we may request that you seek other suitable long-term placement.

-Staff is composed of nurses, nursing assistants and volunteers.
-There is always a nurse on call 24 hours a day, 7 days a week.
+Staff is composed of End of Life Caregivers, aides and trained volunteers.
+There is always an End of Life Caregiver on call 24 hours a day, 7 days a week.
 It takes approximately 60 volunteers a week to fill the schedule.
 They are men and women from the community who are expected to do the types of things you, the family, might do to assist with care of your loved one.
 (Prepare simple meals, change linens, chat and provide companionship, bathing, oral care, administering medications, etc.) They are not nursing personnel, but are dedicated selfless volunteers trained to ensure a quality of life for your loved one.